vals-productions/sqlighter/README.md

 This should make it.

+Note: library distribution version is specified by <VERSION> directory name.
+Source code reflecting the version is tagged with corresponding tag.
+Libarary version may not reflect the very latest cahges in the code as typically multiple changes would be grouped into the library build.
+If you need the very latest, use source code integration.

 ### Using source files

 It is actually pretty simple (but using libs is easier) - include java files to Android,